Hard Rock Hotel collapsed months ago. Two victims are still in the rubble.

 New Orleans officials responded to the complaints Wednesday, saying a tarp covering one of the victims had fallen after ropes broke following high winds.

-A new tarp was put up later on Wednesday.
-And, city officials stressed that it has been too dangerous so far to retrieve the two bodies remaining in the rubble, releasing a fact sheet that also notes that the condition of the site has further deteriorated since Oct.
+A new tarp was put up later Wednesday.
+And city officials stressed that it has been too dangerous so far to retrieve the two bodies remaining in the rubble, releasing a fact sheet that also notes the condition of the site has further deteriorated since Oct.
 12, when a large part of the building crumbled to the ground.

 But the spectacle earlier in the week of people snapping photos of the part of the building where the tarp had fallen, exposing part of one of the bodies, raised the question of why the victims had not been retrieved yet.